identity2/Hugo-Blog/content/about.md

 * [HSNU](https://www.hs.ntnu.edu.tw).
 (2011-2014)

 # Projects
-Some games, some mobile apps, some black and white artworks, and a book.
+Some games, some mobile apps, some artworks, and a book.
 [Link](/projects)

 # Experience
 * [Google Summer of Code 2017 (with Systers)](https://github.com/systers/powerup-iOS)